bigmah/nso_gc_macos/README.md

 ~4 ms   250 Hz — the vendor bulk path        99.6% ████████████████████████
 ```

-Worth stating plainly because the comparable macOS tool documents 125 Hz as the
+Worth stating plainly because 125 Hz is widely taken to be the macOS ceiling —
-platform ceiling ("macOS does not provide a user-accessible way to override USB
+macOS gives no user-accessible way to override USB HID polling rates.
+That
-HID polling rates").
-That ceiling applies to the *HID* interface.
-Reading input
+ceiling applies to the *HID* interface.
+Reading input while driving the vendor
-while driving the vendor interface gets twice the rate.
+interface gets twice the rate.

 **7.5 ms is a hard BLE floor**, so ~3.75 ms mean is the best any wireless path
 can do.
 USB remains lower latency and is still the recommended transport.